 No wonder my son had been so hungry.

-No wonder we were both exhausted.
+Now we were both exhausted.

 Looking back I realize I was so caught up in the shoulds and the oughts of being a good mother that I had been ignoring the most important tool a parent has.

-- The authoritative voices of the parenting experts.
+- Authoritative voices of the parenting experts.

-- The shrill voices of other mothers.
+- Shrill voices of other mothers.

-- The loud insistence of the parenting books.
+- Loud insistence of the parenting books.

 Instead of trusting my gut I turned over the decision making power to those voices.
+And that is one of the most common mistakes that parents make.

 Parenting isn’t a precise art.
 You can’t simply follow the books or advice of the so-called ‘experts’ or other parents.